 Welcoming child activism as an expression of children’s right to participate in decisions concerning them; improving responses to violence against children and tackling ”taboo” issues such as peer to peer sexual violence; ensuring that children do not become a bargaining chip in the situation of acrimonious separations of parents; protecting children from online crimes – these are just a few examples of challenges that require an adjustment of laws and policies, as well as changes in social norms and attitudes towards children that remain an obstacle to the full enjoyment of their rights.

-Young delegates will actively participate in the conference and will act as “challengers” in “Power Talks”, an innovative format of dynamic debates on a range of thought-provoking issues.
+Young delegates actively participated in the conference and acted as “challengers” in “Power Talks”, an innovative format of dynamic debates on a range of thought-provoking issues.